jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 }
 ```

 The `a` is not declared, so `typeof` is the only safe way to check for its existence or not.
-But `typeof b` throws the *TDZ* error because much farther down in the code there happens to be a `let b` declaration.
+But `typeof b` throws the TDZ error because much farther down in the code there happens to be a `let b` declaration.
 Oops.

-Now it should be clearer why I strongly prefer -- no, I insist -- `let` declarations must all be at the top of the scope.
+Now it should be clearer why I strongly prefer and even insist that `let` declarations must all be at the top of the scope.
 That totally avoids the accidental errors of accessing too early.
 It also makes it more *explicit* when you look at the start of a block, any block, what variables it contains.

 Your blocks don't have to share their original behavior with scoping behavior.